 If you are learning how to make Easter recipes, you will want to make candy.
 Easter is one of the most popular days of the year for candy.
 Children usually receive an Easter basket full of candy on Easter morning.
 Easter candy recipes are usually made with a fondant or marshmallow candy and shaped in the form of crosses, bunnies, chicks and a lot of different size Easter eggs.
 Quite often these shapes are then dipped in delicious melted chocolate.
 You can also use a hard candy recipe and shape Easter figures or shape lollipops for the occasion.

 When learning about how to make Easter recipes, you will find many different flavors of Easter cakes recipes are baked; also different sizes, shapes and forms.
-First there are cakes which symbolize what is the resurrection from a Christian’s view like the cross cake which Christ died on.
+First there are cakes which symbolize the resurrection from a Christian’s view like the cross cake which Christ died on.
 Next we have shaped cakes which come from old folklore (some consider pagan) like Easter bunny cakes; these can be large Easter bunnies or small Easter bunnies.
 Many people choose to serve small Easter cupcakes and decorate them in many different ways for this special occasion.
 Any of your favorite cake recipes can be made into cakes for Easter.

 No matter what the occasion, every special event must have chocolate; Easter is no different.
 If you know how to make Easter recipes, decorate the top with chocolate covered eggs or bunnies.